Import-External-Sources/pornhosts/README.md

 You should all be aware of this repository is to become replaced by [Porn Records](https://github.com/mypdns/porn-records).

-Porn-Records is a mix of the preciously records from this repo and the [matrix](https://github.com/mypdns/matrix)
+Porn-Records is a mix of the previously records from Porn-hosts repo and the [matrix](https://github.com/mypdns/matrix)

-This mean that records will slowly but steady be removed from this repo to the new repo.
+This mean that records will slowly but steady be removed into this repo as the new repo.
 To keep having all our records, please visit the [Porn Records](https://github.com/mypdns/porn-records) repo.

 ## pornhosts -- a consolidated anti porn hosts file